Bayesian spatial+: A joint model perspective: Simulation studies

-Figures~\ref{fig:univariate_results} shows the bias and standard deviation of the estimate of $\beta$ for the three scenarios.
-Table~\ref{tab:univariate} shows the coverage rates for $\beta$ based on 95\% confidence/credible interval.
-In Scenario~1, the Bayesian spatial+ leads to the lowest bias and by far the largest coverage.
-As expected, increasing $\sigma_x$ (and thus the noise ratio $\sigma_x / \sigma_{f^x}$) reduces bias in general.
-In Scenario~3, all models except for the frequentist spatial+ reach a bias close to zero and have relatively large coverage rates.
-The frequentist spatial+ as a noticeable positive bias.
-This could be explained by undersmoothing on the first-stage that leads to residuals that are not very informative.
-In Supplement~4 we repeat this simulation study with the following changes: (1) with sample size $n=300$, (2) $\xi \sim HN(0,100)$ and $\xi_x \sim HN(0,5)$, (3) $\xi \sim HN(0,10)$ and $\xi_x \sim HN(0,1)$, (4) $\xi, \xi_x \overset{iid}{\sim} HN(0,10)$.
-Recall that we use $\xi \sim HN(0,100)$ and $\xi_x \sim HN(0,1)$ by default, which leads to better results in essentially all settings.
-Connected to (1), in Supplement~3 we discuss coverage rates for biased estimates.
+For $n=1000$, Figure~\ref{fig:univariate_results} shows the bias and standard deviation of the estimate of $\beta$ for the three scenarios.
+Table~\ref{tab:univariate} shows the coverage rates for $\beta$ based on 95\% confidence/credible intervals.
+In Scenario~1, \texttt{spatial+cut} leads to the lowest bias and reaches the nominal coverage rate.
+The next closest models are \texttt{spatial+simple} and \texttt{spatial+hn} with 75\% coverage, both outperforming the frequentist counterpart in terms of bias and coverage.
+The \texttt{spatial} model performs very poorly in both dimensions.
+Regarding convergence diagnostics, \texttt{spatial+simple} struggles with reaching the threshold R-hat values compared to \texttt{spatial+hn} and \texttt{spatial+cut}.
+As expected, increasing $\sigma_x$ (Scenario~2) reduces bias in general.
+This scenario also clarifies the need to cut feedback since $\lambda_x$ is pushed toward higher values as $\sigma_x$ increases, potentially affecting $\lambda$ via the constraint $\lambda_x <\lambda$.
+Both \texttt{spatial+hn} and \texttt{spatial+cut} achieve better coverage rates than \texttt{spatial+simple}, with \texttt{spatial+cut} proving more effective than \texttt{spatial+hn} in handling feedback.
+In Scenario~3, all models reach bias close to zero and have high coverage rates.
+The frequentist spatial+ has a more noticeable positive bias, which could be explained by undersmoothing in the first stage that leads to residuals that are not very informative.

+Results for $n=500$ show similar bias patterns (see Supplement~\ref{app:ss_500}), though coverage rates are generally closer to the nominal level in the confounded scenarios.
+Figure~\ref{fig:large-sample} shows coverage rates as sample size increases.
+Notably, \texttt{spatial+cut} is the only method whose coverage is maintained with increasing $n$ when confounding is present and is overall close to the nominal level.
+In contrast, other methods (except in the unconfounded scenario) exhibit deteriorating coverage as sample size grows.
+A typical pattern of biased estimators, where larger samples yield tighter intervals centered on biased estimates (see Supplement~\ref{app:coverage}).
+This finding further supports the advantage of \texttt{spatial+cut}.